cmunch1/nba-prediction/README.md

 ## Introduction ##

 This project is a demonstration of my ability to quickly learn, develop, and deploy end-to-end machine learning technologies.
 I am currently seeking to change careers into Machine Learning / Data Science.
-(This is still kind of a work in progress - I wanted to get the end-to-end process setup, and then go back and iterate improvements.)
+(This is still kind of a work in progress - I wanted to get the end-to-end process setup, and then go back and iterate improvements, which I am constantly doing now.)

 I chose to predict the winner of NBA games because:
  - multiple games are played every day during the season so I can see how my model performs on a daily basis